-Children love Lightwood with all its nooks and crannies and places to explore, both inside and out.
-While Lightwood is elegantly furnished, the furniture is sturdy, so kids can have the run of the house.
+Children love Lightwood House with all its nooks and crannies and places to explore, both inside and out.
+While Lightwood House is elegantly furnished, the furniture is sturdy, so kids can have the run of the house.
 A play area with swings, slide, sandbox, and play tower (Tree Trunk Tower) is in the back yard.
 Be sure to search for the Fairy Tree in the forest, where children (and adults) can tie wishes written on cloth strips to the tree's branches.
 According to legend these wishes come true, so be careful what you wish for!

 A vacation house of this period, so generously furnished with antiques as well as all modern conveniences, and situated in its own Hundred Acre Wood, is difficult to find in this country.
 With its proximity to the Historic Triangle of Colonial Williamsburg, Jamestown, and Yorktown, Lightwood is a rare gem in the vacation rental world.

 The Williamsburg area also offers the more modern attractions of Busch Gardens, Water Country USA, and many fine restaurants and shops.

 Lightwood is one mile from the town of Surry, where basic essentials and several restaurants can be found.
 Nearby, Smithfield is a beautiful and historic waterfront town, and features historic sites as well as fine restaurants.

 Surry County proudly boasts several historic house museums, including Smith's Fort, a lovely 1760s brick house and the site of John Smith's fort of 1609; Bacon's Castle, possibly the finest seventeenth-century manor house in America; and Chippokes State Park, featuring an 1850s manor house, an Olympic-sized swimming pool, and walkways along the James River.

 “The house is welcoming and the grounds are gorgeous.”